e-v-o-l-v-e/local-content-share/README.md

 ```

 > [!WARNING]
 > The public image built via GitHub actions only builds an x86-64 image.
-If you need an ARM variant, just run `docker build -t lcshare .` after cloning the repo.
+If you need an ARM variant, just run `docker build -t lcshare:local .` after cloning the repo.
+Then for the image use `lcshare:local` instead of the tag mentioned above.

 ### Using Binary